-being used to process sequences and boost the performance of language translation.
-The bidirectional encoder representations from transformers (BERT), a seminal network model for natural language processing (Devlin et al., 2018), and today's LLMs use transformers (Vaswani et al., 2017).
+Encoder Representations from Transformers (BERT), a seminal network model for natural language processing (Devlin et al. 2018), and todays LLMs use transformers (Vaswani, 2017).
 Transformers continue to increase in size and capabilities.
-Pathways language model (PaLM) is a recent LLM with 540 billion connections that exhibits discontinuous improvements in many language tasks with scale (Chowdhery et al., 2022).
+Pathways Language Model (PaLM) is recent LLM with 540 billion connections that exhibits discontinuous improvements in many language tasks with scale (Chowdhery, 2022).

-Transformers have several advantages over the previous generation of feedforward and recurrent neural networks for language models (see Figure 5).
-First, the inputs to a transformer are whole sentences rather than one word at a time.
+Transformers have several advantages over the previous generation of feedforward and recurrent neural networks for language models (Fig. 3).
+First, the input to a transformer is a whole sentence rather than one word at a time.
 This makes it easier to connect words that are separated by many other words.
 Second, transformers introduce a new form of self-attention that modifies the input representation by multiplicatively enhancing pairs of words in the sentence according to how highly they are related.
 Third, transformers have an outer loop that feeds back the output, one word at a time, to the input, producing a sequence of words.
-The amount of data needed to train LLMs increases only linearly with the number of weights (Hoffman et al., 2022), far less than expected from classical estimates.
+The amount of data needed to train LLMs only increases linearly with the number of weights (Hoffman et al., 2022), far less than expected from classical estimates.
 Finally, transformers are feedforward models, which can be implemented efficiently on highly parallel hardware.
-The capacity and capability of LLMs greatly increased with scale, taking the same path that nature took by evolving bigger and better brains (Allman, 1999; Hoffmann et al., 2022).
+The capacity and capability of LLMs greatly increased with scale, taking the same path that nature took by evolving bigger and better brains (Allman, 1999, Hoffmann et al., 2020).